dylanbrandtner/CarND-Path-Planning-Project-P11/README.md

 ![alt text][image9] ![alt text][image10]

 After dropping my target tangential acceleration from 6m/s^2 to 5m/s^2, the frequency of these sharply dropped.
-Also, my initial horizon value was 30 meters, and increasing this to 45 meters reduced the frequency of this even more, but did not completely eliminate them, especially for the sharpest turns on the course.
+Also, my initial horizon value was 30 meters, and increasing this to 45 meters reduced the frequency of this even more, but did not completely eliminate them, especially at the exact point where the course went from completely straight to a turn.
 I was unable to come up with a way to guarantee this wouldn't happen without refactoring my entire approach to trajectory generation.
 I assume using the JMT approach may have resolved it, but it did not seem worth the trade-off in complexity as the above situations became quite rare after the tweaks noted above.
 However, after all the tweaks that will be discussed in the "Car does not have collisions" section below, this actually was one of the most common "incidents" I continued to observe.

 #### Car does not have collisions